fountainhead/action-wait-for-check/README.md

   The Git ref of the commit you want to poll for a passing check.

-  *PROTIP: You may want to use `github.pull_request.head.sha` when working with Pull Requests.*
+  _PROTIP: You may want to use `github.event.pull_request.head.sha` when working with Pull Requests._

 - `repo`